-SECTION 26.
-Item 7008-1116 of said section 2 of said chapter 227 is hereby further amended by interesting after the words "Future Leaders Program" the following words:-; provided further, that such funds shall be available through June 30, 2022.
+SECTION 34.
+Said item 7008-1116 of said section 2 of said chapter 227 is hereby further amended by interesting after the words "Future Leaders Program" the following words:-; provided further, that such funds shall be available through June 30, 2022.

-SECTION 27.
+SECTION 35.
 Item 8324-0000 of said section 2 of said chapter 227 is hereby amended by interesting after the words "General Laws", the second time they appear, the following words:-; provided further, that notwithstanding any general or special law to the contrary, such funds may be expended to pay stipends in excess of \$3,000 to the members of hazardous materials mitigation emergency response teams in fiscal year 2021; provided further, that such funds shall be made available through June 30, 2022.

-SECTION 28.
+SECTION 36.
 Item 1595-1068 of section 2E of said chapter 227 is hereby amended by striking out the figure "\$437,750,000" and inserting in place thereof the following figure:-\$465,350,000.

-SECTION 29.
+SECTION 37.
 Said item 1595-1068 of said section 2E of said chapter 227 is hereby further amended by striking out the figure "\$505,250,000" and inserting in place thereof the following figure:- \$537,190,000.

-SECTION 30.
+SECTION 38.
 Item 1595-1070 of said section 2E of said chapter 227 is hereby amended by striking out the words "or 2020" and inserting in place thereof the following words:-, 2020 or 2021.

-SECTION 31.
-Subsection (f) of section 20 of chapter 9 of the acts of 2021, as amended by section 4 of chapter 16 of the acts of 2021, is hereby further amended by striking out the words "section 21A" and inserting in place thereof the following words:- section 21.
+SECTION 39.
+Subsection (f) of section 20 of chapter 9 of the acts of 2021, as amended by section 4 of chapter 16 of the acts of 2021, is hereby further amended by striking out the figure "21A" and inserting in place thereof the following figure:- 21.

-SECTION 32.
-Section 20 of chapter 20 of the acts of 2021 is hereby amended by striking out subsection (b) and inserting in place thereof the following subsection:-

-(b) Notwithstanding section 20 of chapter 30A of the General Laws or any general or special law to the contrary, a public body, as defined in section 18 of said chapter 30A, shall not be required to conduct its meetings in a public place that is open and physically accessible to the public; provided, however, that if the public body does not conduct the meeting in a public place that is open and physically accessible to the public, the public body shall ensure public access to the deliberations of the public body for interested members of the public through adequate, alternative means of public access.
-Where active, real-time participation by members of the public is a specific requirement of a general or special law, regulation or a local ordinance or bylaw, pursuant to which the proceeding is conducted, any adequate, alternative means of public access shall provide for such participation and shall be sufficient to meet such participation requirement.
+SECTION 40.
+Section 20 of chapter 20 of the acts of 2021 is hereby amended by striking out subsection (b) and inserting in place thereof the following subsection:- that is open and physically accessible to the public, the public body shall ensure public access to the deliberations of the public body for interested members of the public through adequate, alternative means of public access.
+Where active, real-time participation by members of the public is a specific requirement of a general or special law, regulation or a local ordinance or by-law, pursuant to which the proceeding is conducted, any adequate, alternative means of public access shall provide for such participation and shall be sufficient to meet such participation requirement.